-Sarah Mae Jennings is the pro bono program director at the Texas Fair Defense Project in Austin, where she manages TFDP’s statewide pro bono program helping low-income Texans restore their driver’s licenses and alleviate barriers to jobs, housing, and public benefits imposed by criminal records.
-Previously, she worked as a trial attorney at Orleans Public Defenders in New Orleans, Louisiana.
+Sarah Mae Jennings serves as policy director at the Texas Fair Defense Project in Austin.
+Previously, she directed TFDP’s statewide pro bono program, helping low-income Texans restore their driver’s licenses and alleviate barriers to jobs, housing, and public benefits imposed by criminal records.
+Before returning to Austin, she worked as a trial attorney at Orleans Public Defenders in New Orleans, Louisiana.
 She began her work there as a fellow, supported by a Texas Law Gideon’s Promise Fellowship.

 At Texas Law, Sarah Mae was a Mithoff Pro Bono Scholar, co-leading the Expunction Project as a 2L and developing a new Driver’s License Reclamation Project as a 3L.
 She participated in the Capital Punishment Clinic, the Criminal Defense Clinic, the Civil Rights Clinic, and the Immigration Clinic, and interned with the Public Defender Service for the District of Columbia and Orleans Public Defenders.

 - 2016-17 Pro Bono Scholars